-Tesla To See $1.1B In 'Deferred Software Revenue' In 2021, Munster Estimates
+Tesla's Big Advantage Over Legacy Automakers?
+Software, Says Munster

-Tesla Inc (NASDAQ: TSLA) enjoys an advantage over legacy automakers which is both clear and profitable, Loop Ventures Managing Partner Gene Munster said in a note Monday.
+Tesla Inc (NASDAQ: TSLA) enjoys an advantage over legacy automakers which is both clear and profitable, Loup Ventures Managing Partner Gene Munster said in a note Monday.

 The Numbers: Munster estimates the electric vehicle maker will recognize $1.1 billion in deferred software revenue in 2021 from its Supercharger network, internet connectivity, and full self-driving (FSD) features and over-the-air (OTA) software updates.
 The number will increase to $1.5 billion in 2022.
 In the current calendar year, the automaker expects to recognize $751 million in deferred revenue, it said in a 10-K filing in 2019.